marrow/web.api/README.md

 ## Getting Started

-To begin exploring web-based APIs, import the base `Interface`, a specialization, and optionally mix-in behaviours, then construct an instance by passing the base path ("root") URI of the API tree.
+To begin exploring web-based APIs, import the base `Interface` or a specialization, and optionally mix-in behaviours, then construct an instance by passing the base path ("root") URI of the API tree.

 ```python
 from web.api.client import Interface